 - Always be prepared – visualize and run scenarios that will help you prepare for a change of circumstances.
 If your budget changes or if you lose a resource, you’ll be able to adapt more quickly.

-Resource utilization with Tempus Resource
+Effective utilization with Tempus Resource

-In order to deliver successful projects on time and on a budget, project managers need intelligent resource management software.
+To deliver successful projects on time and on a budget, project managers need intelligent resource management software.
 Tempus Resource gives project managers the ability to see individual resource availability and reallocate resources quickly if needed.

 What-if scenarios allow risk-free project visualizations – it’s possible to see what will happen to a project if its budget or timescale changes.
 These visualizations enable risk-free decisions.
 Heat maps and cool maps offer easy visibility of resource performance, so project managers can quickly see if resources are being over or under-utilized.